jodosha/website/_posts/2014-04-23-introducing-lotus-model.md

 {% endhighlight %}

 This is an example of _implicit API_, it means nothing in terms of the behavior of the domain model.
-It's just a chain of method calls, from the caller, that should be aware of the internal query mechanisms.
+It's just a chain of method calls.
+From the caller perspective, it should be aware of the internal query mechanisms.

 There is a better way to write it: